-In your registration dossier, you have provided in vivo skin sensitisation study, in vitro cytogenicity and gene mutation studies in mammalian cells, and a 28-d repeated dose toxicity study with the main source substance, Erucamide (EC No. 204-009-2).
-You have also provided an in vitro gene mutation study in bacteria on Amides, C16-18 (even numbered) (EC No. 204-693-2).
+In the registration dossier, you have provided in vivo skin sensitisation study, in vitro gene mutation study in bacteria, in vitro gene mutation studies in mammalian cells, and a 28-d repeated dose toxicity study with the main source substance, Erucamide (EC No. 204-009-2).
 You have not provided any further endpoint-specific supporting information for the toxicological information requirements listed above.
-In addition, ECHA notes that your dossier does not contain any studies on either the target or source substances for sub-chronic (90 days) repeated-dose toxicity or pre-natal developmental toxicity.
+In addition, ECHA notes that your dossier does not contain any studies on either the target or source substances for sub-chronic (90 days) repeated-dose toxicity, screening for reproductive/developmental toxicity or pre-natal developmental toxicity.